 Bungee at Kawarau Gorge Suspension Bridge:

 Bungee Jumping At Kawarau is THE place to bungy in New Zealand!
-The bridge is located 20 minutes outside of QT.
+The bridge is located 20-minutes outside of QT.
 I wasn’t brave enough to do it this trip, but I did sky dive!
 Cost per jump is $135USD, with photos costing $30 and both photo and video costing $55.

 TSS Earnslaw Steamship Cruise on Lake Wakatipu:

-Departs from the Steamer Wharf on Queenstown’s lakefront, this vintage steamship, nicknamed ‘The Lady of the Lake,’ is the best option to enjoy the stunning views of Lake Wakatipu.
+The TSS Earnslaw departs from the Steamer Wharf on Queenstown’s lakefront.
+This vintage steamship, nicknamed ‘The Lady of the Lake,’ is the best option to enjoy the stunning views of Lake Wakatipu.
 Cruises last 1.5-3.5 hours, depending if you choose to stop for a farm tour.
 The cost for the cruise only is $40USD and with the farm tour is $55USD.

-Located 20 minutes outside of Queenstown, this is an awesome spot to taste some locally made wine!
+Peregrine Wines is located 20-minutes outside of Queenstown.
+This is an awesome spot to taste some locally made wine!
 Wine tastings are free of charge.

 Ski/Snowboard The Remarkables and Coronet Peak:

-Located 1 hour 10 minutes from Queenstown, this beautiful, pristine lake is a great day trip to just stroll around and soak in the beauty of nature.
+Lake Wanaka is located 1 hour and 10 minutes from Queenstown.
+It’s a beautiful, pristine lake that makes a great day trip to just stroll around and soak in the beauty of nature.
 There are many cafes and shops to eat and pick up various goodies.

-Located 20 minutes from QT, this is another great day trip spot to eat, drink, walk, bike, shop, golf and enjoy winter sports.
+Arrowtown is located 20-minutes from QT.
+This is another great day trip to eat, drink, walk, bike, shop, golf and enjoy winter sports.

 Atlas Beer Cafe:

-The BEST steak we’ve ever had, for an affordable price!
+Atlas Beer Cafe has the BEST steak we’ve ever had, for an affordable price!
 Their 22 craft beers on tap are totally amazing too!
 This was by FAR our favorite restaurant in the city, we must’ve eaten here at least 5 times!
 Order their rump steak with homemade French fries.
 Yum!

 Flame Bar & Grill:

-This place came highly recommended and far surpassed the expectations.
+Flame Bar & Grill came highly recommended and far surpassed our expectations.
 You’ll definitely need a reservation.
 Be sure to get a table on the balcony overlooking the city.
 The rack of ribs and lamb are mouthwateringly delicious!

-A trip to QT is NOT complete without eating at Fergberger.
+A trip to QT is NOT complete without eating at Fergburger.
 Don’t be deterred by the large queue, as it goes quite quickly and the staff keeps you entertained with vibrant music, cookies and refreshments.
-We went at lunchtime and waited about 45 minutes total, including the wait for our food after ordering.
-I’d recommend eating here for dinner or late night, as I was in a food coma for about 90 minutes afterward.
+We went at lunchtime and waited about 45-minutes total, including the wait for our food after ordering.
+I’d recommend eating here for dinner or late night, as I was in a food coma for about 90-minutes afterward.
 Their hours are outstanding, which gives you a lot of options to go during non-peak times: 8:30am-5:00am.

 There are MANY little boutique shops throughout the streets of QT full of anything you could imagine.
 We even found a Lulu Lemon!